HEALTH BENEFITS OF ICED TEA

 HELPS YOUR HEART

-There are a lot of literature out there on tea and heart health.
+There are a lot of literature out there on Iced tea and its benefit to heart health.
 This is a health effect for which there is the strongest evidence.
 In a large prospective study showed that daily tea consumption was associated with a reduced risk of Ischaemic Heart Disease (IHD).

 - US National Library of Medicine & National Institute of Health database.